 | Seats | 2 |

-Upgraded and modernized versions of the original F-4B for the U.S. Navy and Marines.
-The F-4N included structural and avionics improvements; the F-4S added leading-edge slats for better maneuverability.
+Upgraded and modernized version for the U.S. Navy and Marines.
+The F-4S added leading-edge slats for better maneuverability.

 | Engine type | GE J79 |